regiem14/Intro-to-Markdown-Regie/README.md

 ___

 This is an example of a *text with an asterisk*.
 Wehn don't want it to be italicized.
 WE want to use the backslash to escape to rule of using an opening *asterick* and and closing \*asterisk* to enclose in text contents.

+---

+> We use the greater than symbol to display a block of text as a quote with a background and line on the left side.

+> *"You don't have to be great to start, but you need to start to be great."* - __Unknown Author__